HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/Optionsavailabletoimprovesearchquality/ChangedefaultqueryoperatorfromORtoAND.md

 ## Enabling 'AND' as default operator

-Add the configuration parameter for the HCL DX search service.
+To enable the 'AND' query operator, add the configuration parameter for the HCL DX search service.
 Apply the parameter and restart the Portal Server and/or remote search service as required.

 Use the following configuration parameter: